yoshikischmitz/yoshikischmitz.github.io/_posts/2014-4-06-command-line-task-tracker-in-go.markdown

     },

 {% endhighlight %}

 Now whenever we run `todo add "task"`, our program will append the task to the end of the file.

-In the interest of keeping our code organized, let's move this all into it's own funciton.
+In the interest of keeping our code organized, let's move this all into it's own function.

 {% highlight go %}
     func AddTask(task Task) {